 This blog is not about making excuses, and it certainly isn’t suggesting that you should accept excuses.
+However, there could be a good reason why your sales team is underperforming.
 There isn’t a fine line between an excuse and a reason.
 They are two totally different things.

 Excuse-makers find reasons that things aren’t working the way that they want them to work.
 If I fail to get a contract, I might blame my competition rather than the fact that I did not do enough to differentiate myself from that competition.
 If I lose a long-term customer because my company shipped a product or vital part incorrectly, I might blame the company, rather than my inability to correctly manage expectations and fix problems when they occur.